Unless otherwise noted, all data is verified as of March 31, 2022:

-AMIC's strategy is to focus on lending in Ottawa and surrounding areas of Eastern Ontario.
-It should be noted that this regional focus does not provide diversification to AMIC's portfolio.
-Current and potential AMIC shareholders should review this regional concentration as a risk factor and in context with any other investments with a similar geographic profile.
+Advanced MIC's strategy is to focus on lending in Ottawa and surrounding areas of Eastern Ontario.
+It should be noted that this regional focus does not provide diversification to Advanced MIC's portfolio.
+Current and potential Advanced MIC shareholders should review this regional concentration as a risk factor and in context with any other investments with a similar geographic profile.

 Data as the reference date in the chart.
-Ask an ACC dealing representative or an AMIC staff member for updated portfolio information.
+Ask an ACC dealing representative or an Advanced MIC staff member for updated portfolio information.